peterdpong/peterdpong/README.md

   </b>
 </p>

-I work as a Software Engineer at Figma working on FigJam!
+I work as a Software Engineer at Figma working on new initiatives, and previously worked on FigJam!

 I love building helpful, delightful, and useful software with a high level of craft and detail.